<?xml version="1.0" encoding="utf-8" ?>

 <monospace>sql/create_tables.sql</monospace>, the schema’s source

-of truth. <italic>Composition</italic> (91): binders, SCMs,
+of truth. <italic>Composition</italic> (95): binders, SCMs,

 activators, aggregates, fibers, admixtures, pigments, water,

-fresh-state, mechanical, interlayer bond, durability, thermal,
+mechanical, interlayer bond, durability, thermal, microstructure.

-microstructure. <italic>Processing</italic> (27): 3DCP process
+<italic>Processing</italic> (27): 3DCP process parameters,

-parameters, pumping, mixing. <italic>Conditions</italic> (24):
+pumping, mixing. <italic>Conditions</italic> (24): test conditions

-test conditions / specimen, environment, exposure class.
+/ specimen, environment, exposure class.

 <italic>Provenance</italic> (16): identity / versioning, source